TonnoBelloSnello/microrabbit/README.md

 ```

 ### Message Data Types
-In the handler function, you can specify the data type of the message using type annotations:
+In the handler function, you can specify the data type of the message using type annotations for parameters and return values.
+#### if the types are not valid a `ValueError` will be raised:

 ```python
 from microrabbit import Client